-Gunmen raid Maina’s house, handcuff guard – The Punch
+Police confirm raid on Maina’s house, handcuff security guard by gunmen – Vanguard

 |